Preview & Edit

 Or their very own version of a human-fish hybrid, the mummified remains of which can still be found today (undoubtedly handmade during the Edo period consisting of parts from a fish and a monkey.)

-Ningyo -Mermaid or Merman
+Ningyo - Mermaid or Merman

 The size, shape, and countenance of ningyo vary.
 Generally the upper body of the creature - sometimes just the head, sometimes the arms as well-is humanlike, while the lower body is fishlike.
 The inverse has also been found on occasion.
 In many Edo-period illustrations, ningyo also have horns protruding from their otherwise humanlike heads.

-One of the most famous yōkai is the kappa, associated with water and rivers, and cruelly murderous.
+One of the most famous yōkai is the kappa, associated with water and rivers and cruelly murderous.

 Kappa - Lake/Pond creatures

-Different legends and beliefs about it are distributed throughout the country, but generally speaking, the kappa is thought of as scaly or slimy, greenish in color, with webbed feet and hands, and a carapace on its back.
+Different legends and beliefs about it are distributed throughout the country, but generally speaking, the kappa is considered scaly or slimy, greenish in color, with webbed feet and hands, and a carapace on its back.
 Sometimes it resembles a monkey, and sometimes a giant frog or turtle.
 It is the size of a young child but disproportionately strong.
 A concave indentation or saucer on top of the kappa's strength.
 Kappas are mischievous and sometimes deadly, notorious for pulling horses and cattle into the water; they have also been known to drown young children and extract their internal organs through their anuses.

-Many of the fantastic beasts collected, invented, and handed down over generations embody familiar, universal phenomena from natural physical occurrences.
+Many fantastic beasts collected, invented, and handed down over generations embody familiar, universal phenomena from natural physical occurrences.
 Like the yamabiko spirit that hollers back when one shouts into a mountain.
 Is the yamabiko there waiting even now, ready to respond?
 Does the spirit exist when we are not shouting into mountains?

 Yamabiko, the yōkai meaning "echo."

-Many yōkai are uniquely cultural to Japan; tengu is a mountain goblin, associated with Buddhism and mountain aesthetics.
-Or karasu tengu, a crow associated with mountain worship known for "spiriting away" children.
+Many yōkai are uniquely cultural to Japan; tengu is a mountain goblin associated with Buddhism and mountain aesthetics, or karasu tengu, a crow associated with mountain worship known for "spiriting away" children.

 Karasu Tengu - Mountain Crow